 Accommodation Along the Namaqualand Flower Route

-These charming little self-catering cottages on the beach give great value to the merger cost per night.
-Each beachfront lodging includes Wi-Fi, braai area, kitchen and uninterrupted dusk views.
+These charming little self-catering cottages on the beach give excellent value to the merger cost per night.
+Each beachfront lodging includes Wi-Fi, a braai area, a kitchen, and uninterrupted dusk views.
 There’s also an on-site museum and swimming pool.

 Voetbaai Guesthouse is located just a few minutes from the seashore; these up-scale villas have patios and terraces with ocean views, flat-screen TVs, full kitchens, a covered parking area, and complimentary beach amenities.

 The spacious 2-bedroom, 3-bathroom beach house is an ideal place to vacation for a few days while exploring the area.
 It is located directly on the beach, just 30m from the water.
 It has a huge upstairs balcony overlooking the ocean, a ground-floor patio with a braai/BBQ area, and direct beach access!